 Java connect MS SQL Server using windows authentication

-The first step is to setup ODBC, you can go to Control panel -> Administrative tools -> ODBC.
+To connect MS SQL Server using windows authentication, the first step is to setup ODBC.
+You can go to Control panel -> Administrative tools -> ODBC.
 Add a new DSN to connect MS SQL Server using windows authentication account following wizard setup.

-The second step is the same as using SQL Server authentication account.
-But the only change is that the connection string is changed to: jdbc:odbc:dsn-name.
-There is no need to use username/password anymore, because it is already connected to the server.
+The second step is the similar with using SQL Server authentication.
+The only change is that the connection string is: jdbc:odbc:dsn-name.
+There is no need to use username/password any longer, because it is already connected to the server!

-Here is a sample code of a database class which uses this kind of authentiation:
+Here is a sample code of a database class which uses windows authentication:

 import java.sql.Connection;